Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Fixed issue which caused part of the game screen to be black after playing the Tomb of Durahn Eikinskjaldi quest.
 - Added drop-down graphics for the Dwarves and Germanics (by Jinn).
+- New spear icon (icon by Vladislav "iDreamRunner").

 * Quests
 - The Battle of Magetobria quest (Teuton) now gives 3 technology points instead of 2.